adanieljohnson/SWP_student_writing_guide/710-Commenting.Rmd

 * Provide some positive encouragement or praise when warranted, but do not over-state it, or give undeserved praise.
 * If one particular item was done well, refer the student to it as an example of how to correct other parts of the report.
 * Avoid “but.”
 Think about this comment: “I like how you wrote your Intro, but the Methods need…”.
 The “but” negates what the student did well.
 Try wording that invites continued effort: “I like how you organized your Introduction.
 For the revision, try using the same organizational strategy for your Methods section, which needs…”.
-* Do not interject writing conventions and idioms of your sub-field.
+* Do not interject writing conventions and idioms of your disciplinary sub-field.
 For example, our students are not required to use different formats for in-text citations, depending on the number of authors on the source article.
-These details become important later as students specialize; at the introductory level we want to focus on foundational issues.
+These details become important later as students specialize; at the introductory level we want them to focus on fundamental writing issues.